L1mak/arpg_in_space_no_engine/README.md

   Snipers:???
   Balance cores???

+Difficulties:
+  Space junks: easy start, just collect junk that do what ever the f you want
+  Pirate: Hard start
+  Every thing else mid start

 Game modes:
   SSF coz i don't want to make it to online player base Hardcore 1 life no respawns